 Non-Graduating Exchange / Non-Exchange International Students

 The University's guideline is that Non-graduating international students are not allowed to engage in part-time employment.
-However, this guideline will not be applicable for those who are here on internship or industrial attachment as part of the course requirement.

 MOM regulation on Internship for International Students